mancusolab/MA-FOCUS-data-code/README.md

 ## Real-data

-We omit the scripts for the basic cleaning and manipulation of GWAS, TWAS, MA-FOCUS, and heritability results.
+The scripts for the basic cleaning and manipulation of GWAS, TWAS, MA-FOCUS, and heritability results can be found in `/running/*`.

 ### Analysis